mrisher/webxr-reference/webxr-device-api/index.md

 A frame of reference can be one of three types.

-* `"headModel"`&mdash;The origin is approximately the location of the viewer's head and does not change if the viewer moves.
+* `"head-model"`&mdash;The origin is approximately the location of the viewer's head and does not change if the viewer moves.
-* `"eyeLevel"`&mdash;The origin is the viewer's head and moves with the viewer.
+* `"eye-level"`&mdash;The origin is the viewer's head and moves with the viewer.
 * `"stage"`&mdash;The origin is implied to be the center of the room at floor level and does not change if the viewer moves.

-The `"eyeLevel"` and `"stage"` frames of reference are referred to as 'room scale' frames of reference.
+The `"eye-level"` and `"stage"` frames of reference are referred to as 'room scale' frames of reference.

 ### Poses